Angoulême: City of festivals

 Angoulême, along with paper and printing, has long been associated with animation, illustration and the graphic arts.
 The Cité internationale de la Bande Dessinée et de l'Image includes an exhibition space and cinema in a converted brewery down by the river.
 A new museum dedicated to the motion picture opened in 2007 at the newly restored chais on opposite side of the river at Saint Cybard.
 The architect was Jean-François Bodin.
 The Angoulême International Comics Festival takes place for a week every year in January and attracts nearly a quarter of a million international visitors.

 Another festival, small yet influential, is FITA, held each December.
 FITA stands for Forum International des Technologies de l'Animation, International Forum for Animation Technologies.
 The event was started in 1998.
-Some 250 to 300 French professionals from animation, effects, post-production and game development studios: SFX supervisors, head of studios, animators, technical directors, meet to share information and hear internationally renowned speakers on the latest advances and new ideas in entertainment technology.
+French professionals from animation, effects, post-production and game development studios: SFX supervisors, head of studios, animators, technical directors, meet to share information and hear speakers on the latest advances and new ideas in entertainment technology.

 The Circuit des Remparts motor racing event, with its street circuit around the ramparts and past the Cathedral, is held the Sunday of the middle weekend in September.
 It is also the occasion of the world's largest gathering of pre-war Bugatti race cars, usually around 30 cars, many being examples of the legendary T35, the Ferraris of their day.
 British vintage and classic cars are also in attendance, most having been driven to the event.
 The Saturday of the "Remparts" weekend includes a tourist rally (as opposed to a speed event) for classic and sporting cars, around the Cognac area.

 In another international sports event, Angoulême was the site of the finish of Stages 18 and 19 (ITT) in the 2007 Tour de France.

 Angoulême also hosts the Gastronomades festival at Christmas, Music Metisse in May and Piano en Valois in October.

 A new exhibition centre (Le Parc Des Expos) and a new shopping mall at the Champ de Mars in the town centre (opening Sept/Oct 2007) are the latest additions to the town.

 Angoulême is the seat of a bishop, a prefect, and an assize court.
 Its public institutions include tribunals of first instance and of commerce, a council of trade-arbitrators, a chamber of commerce and a branch of the Bank of France.
 It has several lycées (including the Lycee de l'Image et du Son d'Angoulême (LISA – High School of Image and Sound)), training colleges, a school of artillery, a library and several learned societies.